getgauge-contrib/compareBrowserAutomationTools/comparePerformanceAndFlakinessOfTools/README.md

-## Compare performance and reliability of test automation tools
+## Compare performance and reliable wait mechanisms of test automation tools

 This repo has tests written using cypress, puppeteer, selenium js, taiko, testcafe and webdriverIO.
 Tests are written against the sample angular customer manager app which tests the flows of adding, editing, filtering and viewing customer details.